JessicaJuliet/meditracker/TESTING.md

 Pass

 ---
-#### Google Chrome's Console
+### Google Chrome's Console

-I checked Google Chrome's Console for any errors.
+I checked Google Chrome's Console for any code errors.
 It displayed the following for the JavaScript file:

 * Issue:

 <img src="wireframes/google-console-errors.png">

 * Fix: These errors were caused when the index.html had loaded, the JavaScript code was trying to attach an event listener to the dateToday, but it only exists on the dashboard.html file.

-To fix this error, I imported the JavaScript to the dashboard.html between {% block scripts %}{% endblock %} tags.
+To fix this error, I imported the JavaScript directly to the dashboard.html between {% block scripts %}{% endblock %} tags and removed it from the scripts.html as it did not apply to all pages.
 This resolved the console errors.

-#### Website links
+### Website links/ 404 Error

-All website links were checked across the website to ensure there were no broken links.
+All website links were reviewed across the website to ensure there were no broken links.
+I tested the 404 page by typing in an incorrect URL.
+This loaded correctly.

-#### Bugs left unfixed
+### Peer Code Review

 As part of the testing, I submitted this project to the Code Institute's peer-to-peer code review channel in Slack.
 A few minor issues were detected and fixed:

 * Flash message padding on mobile to be increased
 * Page link rename to avoid confusion and improve UX

-One issue remains:
+One possible issue remains:

-* The 'Book Appointment' button failed to work on iPhone 11 devices (Safari and Chrome)
+* The 'Book Appointment' button failed to work on iPhone 11 devices (Safari and Chrome).
+This could possibly be due to whether the user has an email client installed on their device or not
-* I was unable to recreate this issue on my iPhone XS Max device and given the timeframe couldn't find a solution to this
+* I was unable to recreate this issue on my iPhone XS Max or MacBook 12 devices and given the timeframe couldn't find a solution to this
-* In a future release, this will be address to ensure the 'Request Appointment' button works across all devices
+* In a future release, this will be addressed to ensure the 'Request Appointment' button works across all devices